pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 ![](/images/hackathon-look-back/w_bwf.png)

-Thanks to everyone who submitted a watchface, and please know that picking two winners was _so_ hard, all the submissions were fantastic!
+Thanks to everyone who submitted a watchface, and please know that picking two winners was _so_ hard — all the submissions were fantastic!

 ## Watch apps